B987352101_O1995.pdf

 to

-hâve been the first
+admitted that Tainui must hâve been the first canoë

 arrive!

-people had brought kumaras with them,
+The Arawa people had brought kumaras with them,

 planted at Whangaparaoa where they

+this very day.
 Shortly afterwards this canoë

 separated from the others.
 One hundred and forty men